nazrawimedhin/alx-zero_day/README.md

-This is a readme file for alx zero day repository. now I have changed the readme file in the github UI.
+This is a readme file for alx zero day repository.
+Now I have changed the readme file in the github UI.